pagalvin/tsbook/chapter06_MiscTypes.md

 ```

-The "correct" approach here is to refactor the code, starting with a look at your invoices, orders and picking slips objects.
+If you're converting this legacy code to TypeScript, The "correct" approach here is to refactor the code, starting with a look at your invoices, orders and picking slips objects.
 Find their common elements, define an interface or possibly an abstract base class.
 Restructure all the objects and update the overall code base.
 However, that's a lot of work.
 Union types can help you right away without the need for so much refactoring.
 Here's what it could look like:

 ```TypeScript
 function calculateCollectionTotal(itemCollection: Invoice[] | Order[] | PickingSlip[]): number {